kigawas/minichain/README.md

 1. Sending `REQUEST_LATEST_BLOCK` message to a peer or peers.
 2. When receiving `REQUEST_LATEST_BLOCK`, send back the message `RECEIVE_LATEST_BLOCK` with block data.
 3. When receiving `RECEIVE_LATEST_BLOCK`:
-    1. Check the receive block is valid or not;
+    1. Check the received block is valid or not;
-    2. If yes, add it to our blockchain and broadcast it to peers;
+    2. If valid valid, add it to our blockchain and broadcast it to peers;
-    3. If no, check if the block is ahead;
+    3. Else, check if the block is ahead;
-        1. If yes, sending `REQUEST_BLOCKCHAIN` to peers and wait for the incoming blockchain data.
+        1. If ahead, sending `REQUEST_BLOCKCHAIN` to peers and wait for the incoming blockchain data.
-        2. If no, which means our blockchain is the freshest, do nothing.
+        2. Else, which means our blockchain is the freshest, do nothing.

 # Any reference?